Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 To be channeled using a Dekrat's Special:material-trademark: in this way, the spell must met the following requirements:

 - The Sorcerer spell must have a casting time of an :rsc-action:**Action**.
-- The Sorcerer spell must require a single spell attack roll or force its target to make a saving throw.
+- The Sorcerer spell must require only a single spell attack roll or force its target to make a saving throw.

 If your attack misses, the spell fails and has no effect.
 On a hit, the spell takes effect immediately in addition of the normal effects and damage from your weapon attack, under the rules below: